will-huynh/process_controller/README.md

 ### Getting Started

 For the provided examples, a module with a test function will be used.
-The test function is a simple two-argument sum function configured to run with the optional test logger.
+The test function is a simple two-argument division function configured to run with the optional test logger.
 > import test_function

 Use of the _test_function_ module is very simple:
-> test_function.test(1,2)
+> test_function.test(4,2)

-> __Example result:__ "Sum is 3."
+> __Example result:__ "Quotient is 2."

 To begin, import the module:
 > import process_controller